robocomp/robocomp-examples/getting-started/c++/obstacle-avoiding-bot-c++/obstacle-avoiding-bot-c++.md

 	bin/obstacle --Ice.Config=etc/config

-You will now see the bot moving around avoiding obstacles and outputting the distance measurements on the command window.
+You will now see the bot moving around avoiding obstacle and outputting the distance measurements on the command window.
 The code for this component can be found in obstacle folder along with this readme file.